tedneward/Azgaarnoth/Classes/PaleMaster/Decay.md

 At 6th level, your graft gains a +1 bonus to melee attack and damage rolls.
 This increases to a +2 bonus at 12th level and a +3 bonus at 17th level.

 ## Mummified Servant
 At 3rd level, you learn the [find familiar](../../Magic/Spells/find-familiar.md) spell and can cast it as a ritual.
-The spell doesn’t count against your number of prepared spells.
+The spell doesn't count against your number of prepared spells.

 When you cast the spell, you can choose only from the following withered creatures: bat, hound, or rat.